pongdanny/pongdanny/README.md

 💯 Snapple Facts: 🇰🇷  born 🇺🇸 , NYC is all I know 🗽 and I like to rap 🎙️

-“The only thing standing between you and your goal is the bulls*** story you keep telling yourself as to why you can't achieve it.” ― Jordan Belfort
+“The only thing standing between you and your goal is the bulls*** story you keep telling yourself as to why you can't achieve it.”